ElieGUILLAUMES/Dots/README.md

 # Dots

-Here is the repository of the game Dots
+Here is the repository of the game Dots initialy available on the GooglePlay Store